 Serving vulnerable populations brings significant loss exposures.
 Because of that, professional liability insurance is a challenging market for social services.
 Less capacity, stricter underwriting guidelines, and fewer policy extensions are available today.

-"For example, carriers are shying away from offering Prior Acts coverage for Professional Liability insurance," says Stolle.
+"For example, carriers are shying away from offering Prior Acts coverage for Professional Liability insurance," says Parisoff.
 "Some markets no longer provide 20-year retro dates on claims-made policies, even for risks with a good loss history, while others limit terms."

 In addition, carriers are limiting the amount of Abuse and Molestation coverage they provide under a Professional Liability policy.
 Some markets may not want to offer more than $500,000 or $1 million limits for this coverage, which can be challenging for accounts with state or county contracts requiring higher limits.